The Definitive Egg Story: Why That Study Was Flawed & What's Actually True

-So then, what are we supposed to make of the JAMA study published last week concluding that the dietary cholesterol in eggs is associated with a higher risk of heart disease and early death?
+So then, what are we supposed to make of the JAMA study published in March 2019 concluding that the dietary cholesterol in eggs is associated with a higher risk of heart disease and early death?
 The study, which analyzed data from six different observational studies involving 30,000 U.S. adults, found that for each extra half-egg eaten per day, the risk of cardiovascular disease (CVD) increased 6 percent, and risk of early death went up 8 percent—which sounds frightening at first glance.

 Countless news outlets published articles stating the egg debate was once again open and questioning what this research meant for the future of our nation's dietary guidelines, which were recently updated to remove the recommended cholesterol cap of 300 mg per day.
 (For context, one egg contains about 200 mg of cholesterol.)
 But soon after the initial "eggs are bad again" news frenzy, the counter-opinions began trickling in, with a number of respected health experts and journalists calling the study and its findings into question.
 Longtime New York Times health and nutrition reporter Anahad O’Connor referred to it as "bad science," and nutritional researcher Zoe Harcombe, Ph.D., posted a 10-point Twitter rant about "things wrong with the egg study," highlighting that the truly concerning thing here was not eggs and their cholesterol content, but rather, how findings of nutritional epidemiological studies are often taken as gospel when, in reality, they're highly flawed.